robertovacante/unbiasedness/README.md

 This simulation-study proves the unbiasedness of the Sample Variance through a Monte-Carlo simulation in STATA.

+This simulation is conducted using STATA since its programming capabilities facilitate the generation of multiple datasets and iterative analyses.

 ## Introduction
 Monte-Carlo methods are numerical techniques relying on random sampling to approximate results.
 This work performs a Monte-Carlo simulation in order to examine whether the sample variance is an unbiased estimator for the population variance.